cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 necessarily equal to zero.

 ## Using units

+> [!TIP]
+> When compiling code for [Mindustry Logic 8](MINDUSTRY-8.markdown), a system library is available.
+The system library contains functions you can use to search for and bind free units.
+For more information, see the [documentation](SYSTEM-LIBRARY.markdown) or the [library source file](/mindcode/src/main/resources/library/sys.mnd).
+>
+> The unit functions in the system library are based on the principles described here.

 Mindustry allows your processors to control existing units.
 Among other things, you can use units to mine, attack, build, heal or move things around.
 Using units isn't that complicated, but it isn't always immediately apparent